savonet/liquidsoap/doc/content/on2_part2.md

 * Aac and Aac+

 You may also communicate data between two liquidsoap instance, one using `output.icecast` to send data and the other one `input.harbor` to receive it.
-In this case, you wan also use the WAVE or FLAC format to send lossless data.
+In this case, you want also use the WAVE or FLAC format to send lossless data.

 We add a live source in `radio.liq`, anywhere before the outputs: